leondoungala22/RAG-ATS-Semantic-matching-search-cv-ai-v1.0.0/README.md

-Here’s the updated and polished `README.md` with your contact details:

----

 # **RAG-ATS Semantic Matching Search CV AI v1.0.0**
 > **An AI-powered Applicant Tracking System (ATS)** leveraging **Retrieval-Augmented Generation (RAG)** and semantic search to streamline CV analysis and improve talent acquisition workflows.